 Our thoughtful experts are ready with ideas, inspiration and advice for your next journey.

 The Alentejo region is all about 'cork, pork and walk', home as it is to beautiful cork oak forests, rural countryside that could tempt even the most committed urbanite to explore by foot and elegant wine estates.
 'Pata negra', Portugal's answer to parma ham (and better, in our humble opinion), is also plentiful in the region thanks to the acorn-fed black pigs.
-With a beautiful beachfronted coastline and a crop of recent of boutique spa hotel openings, we've declared this unexplored location as Portugal's next big thing for luxury holidayers.
+With a beautiful beachfronted coastline and a crop of recent boutique spa hotel openings, we've declared this unexplored location as Portugal's next big thing for luxury holidayers.

 Why we think you’ll love it